codefanw/FlashSloth/README.md

 ## ✏️ Citation

-If you find our paper and code useful, please give a star and citation.
+If you find our paper and code helpful, we kindly invite you to give it a star and consider citing our work.

 ```bibtex
 @article{tong2024flashsloth,